ByteFex/PGPager/Readme.md

 #### Install python-gnupg
 It's now quite easy to install [python-gnupg].
 You could just run `sudo pip install python-gnupg`.

-However, you need at least version 0.3.7 because PiSMS uses some features added in this version.
+However, you need at least version 0.3.7 because PGPager uses some features added in this version.
 At this point in time, you can only get it from the [python-gnupg BitBucket Project](https://bitbucket.org/vinay.sajip/python-gnupg/).
 To install from most recent sources, run
 ```sh
 sudo apt-get install mercurial
 hg clone https://bitbucket.org/vinay.sajip/python-gnupg